Amarte USA Holdings, Inc. v. Kendo Holdings Inc. et al | Law...

-Marc Jacobs International, Sephora, Nordstrom and other defendants were hit with a trademark infringement lawsuit on Monday in California Northern District Court.
-The suit, brought by IPLA LLP on behalf of Amarte USA, alleges that the defendants' use of the mark 'Eye-Conic' for a Marc Jacobs eye shadow palette is confusingly similar to the plaintiff's use of the mark 'Eyeconic' for an anti-wrinkle topical cream.
+Nordstrom, Sephora, Walmart and other defendants were slapped with a trademark infringement lawsuit Monday in California Northern District Court.
+The lawsuit, filed by IPLA LLP on behalf of Amarte USA Holdings Inc., accuses the defendants of marketing and selling an infringing cosmetic product under the plaintiff's 'EYE-CONIC' trademark.
 Counsel have not yet appeared for the defendants.
-The case is 3:22-cv-08958, Amarte USA Holdings Inc. v.
+The case is 4:22-cv-08958, Amarte USA Holdings, Inc. v.
 Kendo Holdings Inc. et al.

 Retail & Consumer Goods